 Customized Session: $125/session - contact Carol-Ann to schedule an initial evaluation session (firstname.lastname@example.org, 541.241.6837)

-- In Oregon, you may make an appointment directly with a physical therapist, without needing a doctor's referral.
-Some insurance companies will require a referral to receive coverage, please contact us if you have any questions: 541-241-6837 or firstname.lastname@example.org
+Do I need a referral?
+In Oregon, you may make an appointment directly with a physical therapist, without needing a doctor's referral.
+If a referral is needed for insurance purposes, we can discuss that during your evaluation.

-Dr. Carol-Ann Nelson offers physical therapy sessions in the community and outdoors.
-She is a licensed physical therapist in Oregon, Vice President of the Oregon PT Association, and member of the American Physical Therapy Association and the Neurologic Section.
+Dr. Carol-Ann Nelson, our organization’s founder, offers physical therapy sessions in the community and outdoors.
+She is a licensed physical therapist in Oregon, Vice President of the Oregon Physical Therapy Association, and member of the American Physical Therapy Association and the Neurologic Section.